Defining Quantum Games: Digital Games and Game Definitions

 \subsection{Defining Science Games}

 As the discipline of game studies has matured, we have also developed more vocabulary for different types of games.
-There are several academic subcategories for games, including leisure games, educational games and science games.
-Many if not most games labelled as science games, or “science-based games”, are educational games on natural sciences designed especially for kids \cite{beier2012, muehrer2012, sbasedgames, anupam2022, seskir2022}.
-Magnussen (2014) draws to the conclusion that digital science games do indeed offer a greater multitude of game formats and provides a categorisation of science games by the different goals proposed for the player.
-These categories lie on the aspects of training, inquiry, professional simulations and epistemic games, embodied system games and research collaboration games \cite{magnussen2014}.
+There are several academic subcategories of games, including leisure games, educational games, and science games.
+Many, if not most, games labelled as "science games" or “science-based games” are educational games about natural sciences, often designed especially for kids \cite{beier2012, sbasedgames, anupam2022}.
+Digital science games offer a greater variety of formats and purposes, such as building motivation for careers in science \cite{beier2012}.
+Still, no common inclusive definition encompasses other purposes.
+A categorisation of science games proposed by Rikke Magnussen based on the different goals proposed for the player underlines the variety of these games \cite{magnussen2014}.
+These categories include training, inquiry, professional simulations, epistemic games, embodied system games, and research collaboration games.
+An example is \textit{citizen science games}, where \textit{gamification} is used to boost citizen science initiatives.

+\textit{Gamification} is the introduction of playful, game-like elements into an originally non-game context, such as scientific research \cite{hamari2019}.
+Tasks like data processing, which require numerous work hours, can be outsourced to citizen volunteers through \textit{citizen science games}.
+In practice, this means that these individuals collect, manipulate, and provide valuable data to support university-level research.
+Well-designed games offer intuitive problem-solving tasks that are directly connected to the model being researched and serve as tools for harnessing human pattern recognition skills.
+Examples of such projects include citizen science initiatives focused on protein folding, as in \textit{Foldit}; aligning multiple DNA sequences, as in \textit{Phylo}; and other projects such as \textit{EteRNA} and \textit{Galaxy Zoo} \cite{foldit, phylo, eterna, raddick2009, curtis2014}.\\